jeraman/insertions/IGK-research/Wireless Raspberry Pi RTMP Server.md

 For a complete guide on this, check [this tutorial](https://www.raspberrypi.org/documentation/remote-access/ssh/unix.md).

 ## Configuring the wifi
-Second thing, we need to configure the RPi and the wifi adaptor (I use something similar to [this one](http://www.gearbest.com/raspberry-pi/pp_413677.html?currency=CAD&vip=989008&gclid=CLf9j-O6x9MCFUm2wAodf1IEGg)) to our local network.
+Second thing, we want the video stream to go to the RPi via wireless network.
+For this, we need to setup a wifi adaptor (I use something similar to [this one](http://www.gearbest.com/raspberry-pi/pp_413677.html?currency=CAD&vip=989008&gclid=CLf9j-O6x9MCFUm2wAodf1IEGg)) in our RPi, and configure it in our local network.
+Thus:

-1. For scanning networks, you'll need:
+1. For scanning available networks, you'll need:
 ```
 sudo iwlist wlan0 scan
 ```